Graphic of Google Analytics reporting graphs.

 The criteria above make engagement rate a much more reliable behavior metric.
 There are still going to be some differences from website to website in how events/conversions are set up that can ultimately impact engagement rate.
 However, it is now a much more consistent and clear way to measure user activity on your website.

-Where to Find Engagement Rate
+Where To Find Engagement Rate

 Engagement rate can be found in a number of reports in GA4.
 One of the easiest ways to view your engagement rate and other engagement data in GA4 is by following these steps: